 Are you a city person?
 The kind that needs hot showers, clean rooms, and food that won’t cause too much of tummy problems?
 Well, I am.
 Before I went Bhutan less than 2 weeks ago, I had difficulty finding answers to my ‘first-world concerns’ about how it’ll be like to go Bhutan.
-So now, I’ve put together an article to help you have a better idea of the Land of the Thunder Dragon!
+So now, I’ve put together an article from my Bhutan trip experience, to help you have a better idea of the Land of the Thunder Dragon!

 All the first-world questions you have about visiting Bhutan!